This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A study that used FES to treat foot drop in children with cerebral palsy showed promising results.
 A group of children used an FES device for four months, and their gaits were evaluated periodically.

-While none saw increased walking speed, they did have improved flexion in the ankle and foot with reduced awkward movements to avoid dragging the toes.
+While none saw increased walking speed, they had improved ankle and foot flexion with reduced awkward movements to avoid dragging the toes.

-Clinical Trials Ongoing for Children with Cerebral Palsy
+FES Clinical Trials for Children with Cerebral Palsy

 These are usually government-funded and involve actual patients testing the safety and effectiveness of treatments not yet approved for general use.
-You can talk to your child’s doctor or search online to find out more about ongoing clinical trials for FES and cerebral palsy recruiting patients.
+You can talk to your child’s doctor or search online to learn more about ongoing clinical trials for FES and cerebral palsy recruiting patients.

 FES has already helped a significant number of people with other conditions, including stroke and paralysis, and it may be only a matter of time before its use is expanded to include more children with cerebral palsy.